-With the key statistics pages on Yahoo Finance, you can see valuation measures, financial highlights, and trading statistics for public companies.
+With statistics pages on Yahoo Finance, you can see valuation measures, financial highlights, and trading statistics for public companies.

-Expand the sections below to read key statistic term definitions.
+Expand the sections below to read definitions of key statistical terms.

 Formula: Current Market Price Per Share x Number of Shares Outstanding